 A great example is the VPN and, it’s super easy to understand that this technology is a Vampire Permanent Neutralizer.
 Joking, VPN stands for Virtual Private Network and, as its name suggests, is a technology that enables you to create a private network over a public unsecured network.

-Yet, I am sure you already knew this, since you’re digging for information about what is Kill Switch VPN.
+Yet, I am sure you already knew this since you’re digging for information about Kill Switch VPN.
 What does its name suggest at first sight?
 A switch that kills something, right?
 And this is exactly what this feature does.

 In IT, Kill Switches are used to shut down the internet connection or a list of programs anytime a specific unprogrammed event is happening.
 The VPN Kill Switch is like an emergency e-stop for your connection.

 VPN is a trustworthy and valuable technology used for encrypting and securing your internet connection.
 Yes, that’s true that there are many other appliances of such software like bypassing internet censorship, bypassing China’s blocking algorithms, accessing streaming websites and games from any corner of the world, or for secure P2P activities.

 Therefore, the VPN Kill Switch is a mechanism used to cut off your internet connection or close a list of applications to avoid having your online activities exposed.